-The Vasa is the only preserved seventeenth-century ship in the world and a unique art treasure.
-More than 95 percent of the ship is original, and it is decorated with hundreds of carved sculptures.
+The Vasa is the best-preserved seventeenth-century ship in the world and a unique art treasure.
+More than 98 percent of the ship is original, and it is decorated with hundreds of carved sculptures.

-The 69 meter-long warship Vasa sank on its maiden voyage in the middle of Stockholm in 1628 and was salvaged 333 years later in 1961.
+The 69 meter-long warship Vasa sank on its maiden voyage in Stockholm harbor in 1628 and was salvaged 333 years later in 1961.
 For nearly half a century the ship has been slowly, deliberately, and painstakingly restored to a state approaching its original glory.
-The three masts on the roof outside the specially built museum show the height of the ship's original masts.
-Today the Vasa Museum is the most visited museum in Scandinavia, with over one million visitors a year.
+The three masts on the roof of the tailor-made museum show the height of the ship's original masts.

-There are ten different exhibitions around the ship to tell about life onboard the ship.
-The film about the Vasa is shown in 13 different languages.
-In addition, there is a well-stocked shop and a pleasant restaurant.
-Tours of the museum take place every day.
+There are different exhibitions around the ship ranging from topics like life on board and its historical context.
+The film about the Vasa is shown in different languages.
+There is also an audio guide in different languages, to be used by visitors on their own mobile devices.
+The museum has free Wi-Fi.
+In addition, there is a well-stocked shop and a pleasant restaurant for lunch and fika.
 Free admission for children up to 18 years.